Last week Paul Evans ran you through ten European waves to surf before you die, and now we’re back with another list of things to fill your days with.

 Although some have claimed it somewhat absolves the surf media of its role in the tragedy, there’s no doubt this film is and will remain the most comprehensive account of the late great Andy Irons and for that reason, it’s essential viewing for any surf fan.

 As with Kissed By God, we were lucky enough to introduce The Momentum Generation to audiences around the UK when it was released last year.
-Everywhere from Bournemouth to Edinburgh the film seemed to resonate with audiences, who, despite its all-star cast, often saw their own youth reflected in the story.
+Everywhere from Bournemouth to Edinburgh the film seemed to resonate with the scores of folk that turned out, who, despite its all-star cast, often saw their own youth reflected in the story.

 The film charts the ascent of the Moment Generation through an expertly cut collage of largely unseen archive footage, shot by Taylor Steele in the early nineties, alongside snippets of supremely in-depth interviews with the likes of Kelly Slater, Ross Williams, Rob Machado and more.